 The word somatic literally means ‘relating to the body’.
 Somatic therapy is a type of therapy that focuses on the connection between mind and body.
 Somatic work is a holistic therapy that uses a combination of mind-body exercises, physical techniques, and talk therapy to help improve both emotional and physical wellbeing.

-When doing somatic work, the therapist pays attention to how the body physically reacts to memories and experiences and will work from there.
-Many times we don’t even realize we have physical reactions to these things!
-However, a trained professional can identify body language shifts, tension in the face, changes in breath, and other subtle signs of distress.
-From there, they provide specific strategies for you to utilize during those difficult situations.
-Like deep breathing, meditation, massage, or other physical movements.1
+When doing somatic work, the therapist pays attention to how the body physically reacts to memories, emotions, and stressors and works from there.
+Many of us don’t realize how much our bodies are involved with our emotional experiences and that we have physical reactions to these things!
+A trained professional can help identify body language shifts, tension in the face, changes in breath, and other subtle signs of distress.
+From there, they can offer strategies for you to regulate and connect with your body.
+These may include grounding techniques, breath work, physical movement, mindfulness, massage, and other nervous system supports.

 So are you ready to get your gut symptoms under control?
 Working with a trained psychologist or counsellor can help in the journey to managing your digestive symptoms – therapy is often the missing link in many people’s digestive health journey!